 Project NameWell-Managed Drinking Water in the Miandrivazo Region

-Project Phase2015 to 2021
+Project Phase2021 to 2025

-Helvetas program supports authorities in preparing for and adapting to climate change, as well as in adopting innovative solutions such as solar-powered hydraulic pumps, the management of drinking water systems by private services to ensure the sustainability of operations, or the promotion of the "Blue Schools" approach.
-The project operates in the municipalities of the districts of Miandrivazo, Ambanja and Antananarivo Avaradrano.
-The program focuses on strengthening the access to sustainable drinking water supply and sanitation services, as well as the adoption of good hygiene practices in schools.
+Helvetas' RATSANTANANA program supports rural municipalities in preparing for and adapting to climate change, as well as adopting innovative solutions such as: solar-powered water pumps; the management of drinking water systems by private services to ensure the sustainability of operations; and the promotion of the "Blue Schools" approach, which includes water, sanitation and hygiene, as well as environmental protection and gender approach in schools.